jaysobel/dbt-snowflake-queries/README.md

 ## Disclaimer

-I have not attempted to run this code since the last modifications were made.
+This code has been minimally run/tested since its last modification.

 #### Footnotes